tpgmartin/machine-learning-nanodegree/capstone/report.md

 correctly determine the number intended from the supplied image of a handwritten sample.
 The model produced will be trained, tested and validated against the supplied dataset.
-The success of the classifier will be measured using the Scikit-Learn metric's module `metrics.accuracy_score`, `metrics.confusion_matrix`.
+The success of the classifier will be measured using the SciKit-Learn metric's module `metrics.accuracy_score`, `metrics.confusion_matrix`.
 From these metrics we can derive both the error rate and per digit error rate in order to enable a direct comparsion with the benchmark model below.
 It should be mentioned that some of these metrics